 51. What is the difference between an “HDFS Block” and “MapReduce Input Split”?

 - HDFS Block is the physical division of the disk which has the minimum amount of data that can be read/write, while MapReduce InputSplit is the logical division of data created by the InputFormat specified in the MapReduce job configuration.

-- HDFS divides data into blocks, whereas MapReduce divides data into input split and empower them to mapper function.
+- HDFS divides data into blocks, whereas MapReduce divides data into input split and empowers them to mapper function.

 - Standalone Mode(local mode) - This is the default mode where Hadoop is configured to run.
 In this mode, all the components of Hadoop such as DataNode, NameNode, etc., run as a single Java process and useful for debugging.

 - Pseudo Distributed Mode(Single-Node Cluster) - Hadoop runs on a single node in a pseudo-distributed mode.
 Each Hadoop daemon works in a separate Java process in Pseudo-Distributed Mode, while in Local mode, each Hadoop daemon operates as a single Java process.